-This course is designed to give students the skills they need to complete successful written projects and research in graduate-level courses within the context of a biblical worldview.
+Designed to give students the skills they need to complete successful written projects and research in graduate-level courses within the context of a biblical worldview.
 Students who pass this course will demonstrate proficiency in critical thinking, expressed through solid research and clear writing, which serves as the foundation for further studies in the University's graduate programs.
 Includes research tools and methods for scholarly research.
 The successful completion of GEN 501 is considered a prerequisite for all other graduate courses.
+Students who are unable to earn a minimum grade of B-in GEN 501L after three attempts will be administratively dropped from their next session and must appeal to be allowed to re-enter the Graduate program.